 Trade Dress Adjustments

-In cases involving product packaging, the differences between use of a word as opposed to use of various symbols or devices will probably require modification of this instruction.
-In lieu of modifying this instruction, the court might consider giving an instruction using the test in Seabrook Foods, Inc. v.
-Bar-Well Foods, Ltd., 568 F.2d 1342, 1344-46 (C.C.P.A.
-1977).
-While the Ninth Circuit has not specifically addressed use of Seabrook, it has generally suggested that inherently distinctive trade dress involves the overall impression that is arbitrary or uncommon.
-See Fuddruckers, Inc. v.
+In cases involving product packaging, neither the Supreme Court nor the Ninth Circuit has adopted a specific test for determining inherent distinctiveness.
+The Ninth Circuit has generally suggested that inherently distinctive trade dress involves an overall impression that is arbitrary or uncommon.
+Fuddruckers, Inc. v.
 Doc’s B.R.
 Others, Inc., 826 F.2d 837, 844 (9th Cir.
 1987) (“Fuddruckers claims trade dress protection for the impression created by a collection of common or functional elements of restaurant decor.
 Such an overall impression may receive protection, but it is simply not the sort of arbitrary or uncommon trade dress that might qualify as inherently distinctive.” (citation omitted)).
+A combination of individual elements “that are separately unprotectable can be protected together as part of a trade dress.”
+Clicks Billiards, Inc. v.
+Sixshooters, Inc., 251 F.3d 1252, 1259 (9th Cir.
+2001).

-This instruction can be modified for trade dress cases involving packaging or other non-word symbols or designs by inserting the words “trade dress” in lieu of “trademark” and the words “symbol” or “design” in lieu of the term “word” when they are used in this instruction.
-After the first four paragraphs and before the paragraph under the heading “Spectrum of Marks,” the following should be added for trade dress cases:
+This instruction can be modified for trade dress cases involving packaging by inserting the words “trade dress” in lieu of “trademark” and the words “symbol” or “design” in lieu of the term “word” when they are used in this instruction.
+Courts might also remove references to the “Spectrum of Marks,” including everything that follows the “Spectrum of Marks” heading.
+After the first three paragraphs, the following should be added for trade dress cases:

 Trade dress is inherently distinctive if the total impression it gives the consumer is one that identifies it as coming from a specific origin or source, whether or not that source is known to the consumer.
 Inherently distinctive trade dress helps consumers identify the product, distinguishing the plaintiff’s product from that produced by others, such as the defendant.